taminater/LEAPs/content/leaps/leap-24.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 This LEAP seeks to ratify the [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2) made to the OP governance fund inside of Lyra's governance framework.

 ##  Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
 As part of the Optimism token launch, projects such as Lyra qualified for a distribution of OP.
+To receive the tokens, Lyra must create a distribution that will incentivise usage and activity on the Optimism network.

 ## Specification
 Most descriptive information resides in the original [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2).
 This LEAP seeks to ratify only the specific quantities and which council has the authority.